 You need to know how your content is performing online, bar none.
 Feedback in the comments section is great but you also need raw data.
 Whether you’re just starting out or well on your way, Google Analytics is a free service that gives web traffic information, which sites are giving you the most traffic and what posts/advertisements/tweets are drawing the most people to your site.

-MailChimp (or Mail-himp if you were a Serial listener) is an email distribution service.
+MailChimp (or Mail-him if you were a Serial listener) is an email distribution service.
 While MailChimp offers paid services if you exceed a certain number of subscribers, for a professional or small business you are able to send up to 12,000 emails per month to 2,000 subscribers for free.
 Conveniently enough, this is known as the “Entrepreneur” plan.
 MailChimp has built-in analytics as well as templates to get you started.
 We all start small and as you grow, MailChimp will grow with you.

 Ask Gary Vee is entrepreneur Gary Vaynerchuk’s web show where he takes questions from his readers/listeners.
 His success in business (an online wine-ordering service) has made him a quasi-celebrity, he’s published three books and counting and he’s also an investor in apps such as Periscope.
 While this video podcast is not just for entrepreneurs a lot can be taken from Vaynerchuk’s passion and success while remaining entertaining and not taking too much time out of your day.

-Hey you are already here, might as well take a look through the back logs of blog posts (and keep an eye out for new posts).
+Hey, you are already here, might as well take a look through the backlogs of blog posts (and keep an eye out for new posts).
 We are entrepreneurs, we are dedicated to entrepreneurs and we like to talk about our craft with others in the same field.
-We have everything you need whether you’re looking for inspiration, advice or real life stories – you can find it all here.
+We have everything you need whether you’re looking for inspiration, advice or real-life stories – you can find it all here.